Expert Food Allergy Travel Advice

 On average I would say 80% of the places you can travel to in the world you can communicate on your own and 20% you will need assistance.

-secrets to designing a kid-friendly itinerary?
+What are your secrets to designing a kid-friendly itinerary?

 When I design trips for families I don't talk about touring, I talk about experiences.
 Instead of going to the museum, I set up a scavenger hunt.
 Instead of walking with a historical guide, bike with your guide through the old town of Barcelona and stop at the market to experience life as a local.
 If the experience involves some mode of transportation such as a boat, train, bike or hike, it will be a sure hit with kids.